 Greenawalt earned his bachelor's degree in physical education and health from Muskingum College in New Concord, Ohio, in 1998.
 He was the starting linebacker for four years for the Muskies from 1993-96, earning All-Ohio Athletic Conference honors three times, and serving as team captain as a senior.
 He spent one season as an assistant football coach at his alma mater (1997-98), working with the inside linebackers and assisting with all aspects of the strength program.

-Greenawalt and his wife, Heather, have a daughter, Cora.
+Greenawalt and his wife, Heather, have two daughters, Cora and Jordan.